Foods to Help Lessen Arthritis Symptoms

-Arthritis, the swelling and tenderness of one or more joints, can cause joint pain and stiffness that makes walking, running and jumping challenging.1 Over-the-counter medications and exercises for arthritis can provide pain relief, and lifestyle changes may also help.1 There’s no miracle diet for arthritis, but many foods can help fight inflammation and improve joint pain.2,3 A diet rich in whole foods like fruits, vegetables, fish, nuts and beans is great for your overall health and has anti-inflammatory properties that can help your arthritis symptoms.2 Keep reading to find out the benefits of an anti-inflammatory Mediterranean diet and what foods you should look for on your next trip to the grocery store.
+Arthritis, the swelling and tenderness of one or more joints, can cause joint pain and stiffness that makes walking, running and jumping challenging.1 Over-the-counter medications and exercises for arthritis can provide pain relief, and lifestyle changes may also help.1 There’s no miracle diet for arthritis, but many foods can help fight inflammation and may help improve joint pain.3 A nutritious diet is not only great for your overall health, but foods like fruits, vegetables, fish, nuts, and beans may have anti-inflammatory properties that can help your arthritis symptoms.2

 Foods to Help Arthritis